-We at BoxHuman take time to celebrate humans who are inspiring, helping and bringing light within the world.
-We do this in order to rebalance some of the negative messages we often hear, see and receive on a daily basis.
+We at BoxHuman take time to celebrate humans who are inspiring, helping, and bringing light to the world.
+We do this in order to rebalance some of the negative messages we often hear, see, and receive on a daily basis.
 We met up with one of these amazing individuals…

 Hi Naomi, thank you for talking with us today, let’s get started.
 Can you please tell us a little bit about you and what you do?

-I’m the creator and founder of global social initiative, The Cool To Be Kind Project.
-I’m a survivor, blogger, author, wife, peer supporter, rainbow lover, Elton John fan, 3am baking extraordinaire, and kindness engager who believes that challenges are what makes life interesting but overcoming them makes life worthwhile.
+I’m the creator and founder of the global social initiative, The Cool To Be Kind Project.
+I’m a survivor, blogger, author, wife, peer supporter, rainbow lover, Elton John fan, 3 am baking extraordinaire, and kindness engager who believes that challenges are what makes life interesting but overcoming them makes life worthwhile.

 Yay!
 What a great start!
 You’re definitely a multi-talented human with some really inspiring traits.
 Even though I want to pry into your Elton John loving and baking talents.
 I really would LOVE to know about ‘The Cool To Be Kind Project’ – What it is and what inspired you to do this and why?

 My devastating journey with infertility ended with having to have a full hysterectomy and robbing me of my dream to be a Mum.
 I struggled physically and mentally…

 I was at the shops one day when I saw a boy and his parents knock an older lady over and none of them stopped or even looked back.
 I questioned why such behaviour happens and how people could be so disrespectful.

 I decided to challenge people to be kind by designing and subsequently hiding fifty kindness cards around my hometown.
 I didn’t tell anybody because I had no expectation of a response.